-Date Approval January 2023 U.S. Food and Drug Administration (FDA) approval as a single agent for adjuvant treatment following surgical resection and platinum-based chemotherapy for adult patients with stage IB (T2a ≥4 cm), II, or IIIA NSCLC, based on the KEYNOTE-091 trial.
+Date Approval U.S. Food and Drug Administration (FDA) approval as a single agent for adjuvant treatment following surgical resection and platinum-based chemotherapy for adult patients with stage IB (T2a ≥4 cm), II, or IIIA NSCLC, based on the KEYNOTE-091 trial.
 March 2023 FDA full approval for the treatment of adult and pediatric patients with unresectable or metastatic MSI-H or dMMR solid tumors that have progressed following prior treatment and who have no satisfactory alternative treatment options.
 The conversion from an accelerated to a full (regular) approval is based on the KEYNOTE-158, KEYNOTE-164 and KEYNOTE-051 trials.
 April 2023 FDA accelerated approval in combination with enfortumab vedotin-ejfv for the treatment of adult patients with locally advanced or metastatic urothelial carcinoma who are not eligible for cisplatin-containing chemotherapy, based on the KEYNOTE-869 trial dose escalation cohort, Cohort A and Cohort K, which was conducted in collaboration with Seagen and Astellas.
 June 2023 Japan's Ministry of Health, Labor and Welfare (MHLW) approval for the treatment of patients with relapsed or refractory PMBCL, based on the KEYNOTE-170 and the KEYNOTE-A33 studies.
+August 2023 European Commission (EC) approval in combination with trastuzumab, fluoropyrimidine- and platinum-containing chemotherapy, for the first-line treatment of locally advanced unresectable or metastatic human epidermal growth factor receptor 2 (HER2)-positive gastric or GEJ adenocarcinoma in adults whose tumors express PD-L1, based on the KEYNOTE-811 trial.
+EC approval as a monotherapy for the adjuvant treatment of adults with NSCLC who are at high risk of recurrence following complete resection and platinum-based chemotherapy, based on the KEYNOTE-091 trial.
+FDA approval for the treatment of patients with resectable (tumors >=4cm or node positive) NSCLC in combination with platinum-containing chemotherapy as neoadjuvant treatment, and then continued as a single agent as adjuvant treatment after surgery, based on the KEYNOTE-671 trial.
+October 2023 FDA full approval for the treatment of adult and pediatric patients with recurrent locally advanced or metastatic Merkel cell carcinoma.
+The conversion from an accelerated to a full (regular) approval is based on the KEYNOTE-913 and KEYNOTE-017 trials.
+October 2023 FDA approval in combination with gemcitabine and cisplatin for the treatment of patients with locally advanced unresectable or metastatic biliary tract cancer, based on the KEYNOTE-966 trial.

 Lynparza (olaparib) is an oral poly (ADP-ribose) polymerase (PARP) inhibitor being developed as part of a collaboration with AstraZeneca PLC (AstraZeneca) (see Note 3 to the condensed consolidated financial statements).
 Lynparza is approved for the treatment of certain types of advanced or recurrent ovarian, early or metastatic breast, metastatic pancreatic and metastatic castration-resistant prostate cancers.
-Alliance revenue related to Lynparza increased 13% and 8% in the second quarter and first six months of 2023, respectively, primarily driven by higher demand in certain international markets, particularly in Europe for certain patients with ovarian, early breast and prostate cancers, and in Japan in certain patients with ovarian and early breast cancers.
+Alliance revenue related to Lynparza increased 5% in the third quarter of 2023 primarily driven by higher pricing in the U.S. and higher demand in Latin America.
+Alliance revenue related to Lynparza grew 7% in the first nine months of 2023 primarily driven by higher pricing and demand in the U.S., as well as higher demand in several international markets.
 In May 2023, the FDA approved Lynparza in combination with abiraterone and prednisone or prednisolone for the treatment of certain adult patients with deleterious or suspected deleterious BRCA-mutated (BRCAm) metastatic castration-resistant prostate cancer (mCRPC), based on the PROpel trial.
+In August 2023, Japan's MHLW approved Lynparza in combination with abiraterone and prednisolone for treatment of adult patients with BRCAm mCRPC with distant metastasis, based on the PROpel trial.